 4. What are the Most Popular Effects of CBD?

 Why do people love CBD so much?
-Because of the amazing benefits that CBD offers to them, of course!
+Because of the amazing effects that CBD offers!

 There are many reasons to love CBD!
 While these claims are purely anecdotal — meaning the Food and Drug Administration has not backed them up — the reports from people all over the world are enough to make many people stop and consider trying CBD for themselves.